A 30-minute dinner, all cooked in the same pan, this Pan Roasted Pork Tenderloin packs flavor, color AND convenience into your dinner-time routine!

 - Cover skillet with oven safe lid and bake at 425°F for 10 minutes.

-- Meanwhile, cut bell peppers into strips, sprinkle with salt and pepper, and the garlic and add to the skillet with the pork.
+- Meanwhile, cut 3 cups red yellow and green bell peppers into strips, sprinkle with remaining seasoning, and add to the skillet with the pork.

 - Cook pork and vegetables together, until vegetables are soft, and the pork is cooked (thermometer needs to read 145°F), about 10-15 minutes.